milhidaka/webgpu-blas/README.md

 # Benchmark

 Performance comparison of WebGPU and WebGL in terms of matrix-matrix multiplication in different hardwares and browsers.
 WebGL is the standard API as of 2020 for accessing the GPU.
+(As of February 2022, WebGPU on Safari does not work.
+Updating of this figure is needed.)

 ![WebGPU-BLAS benchmark](docs/images/benchmark.png)